gvwilson/thirdbit/src/fiction/iffy/index.md

 with three different polarization settings.

 By the time Edson climbed back into the cab she was bundled up and overheating.
-"Lemme know if you hear anythin'," he said shortly, putting the truck in gear.
+"Lemme know if you, uh, hear anythin' more," he said shortly, putting the truck in gear.